Everything You Need To Know About Herniated Disc Treatment

 What Is A Herniated Disc?

-Causes Of A Herniated Disc
+Causes of A Herniated Disc

 Symptoms of Herniated Disc

-- Cervical Spine (Neck):It is characterized by a dull or sharp pain in the neck or between the shoulder blades, pain that radiates down the arm to the hand or fingers or numbness in the shoulder or arm.
-The pain might increase with certain positions or movements of the neck.
+Cervical Spine (Neck): Symptoms of a herniated disc in the neck may manifest as dull or sharp pain in the neck or between the shoulder blades.
+This pain can radiate down the arm to the hand or fingers, accompanied by numbness in the shoulder or arm.
+The pain may intensify with specific neck movements or positions.

 Diagnosis Of A Herniated Disc